push-based/cpu-prof/packages/cpu-profiling/docs/cpu-profiling.md

 ### Synthetic and Internal Frames

-The `functionName` in parentheses are **synthetic frames** that V8 inserts to represent things like “entry point”, “top-level script evaluation”, “no JS running (idle)”, and GC cycles.
+The `functionName` in parentheses are **synthetic frames** that V8 inserts to represent things like "entry point", "top-level script evaluation", "no JS running (idle)", and GC cycles.

 The `scriptId` of syntectic frames is always `0`, the `url` is empty `"` and `lineNumber` and `columnNumber` is `-1`.